 Do you love to scour thrift stores, Goodwill, and clearance tables?
 Well, if you do, we are kindred spirits!
 That was a throwback to Anne of Green Gables – one of my favorite movies ever!
 Well, I sure do love a good bargain.
 And I want to share with you a few fun items that I’ve found at thrift stores or on a clearance table.
 And, here’s the fun part!
-I want to show you how you can re-purpose items into Christmas DIY Decor!
+I want to show you how you can re-purpose thrift store or clearance items into Christmas DIY Decor!
 It’s a fun, budget-friendly way to decorate your home for Christmas.

 What Items To Re-Purpose For Christmas DIY Decor